Learn how the phone-free schools bill Indiana is reshaping education. Senate Bill 78 focuses on minimizing distractions in classrooms.

 ###

-About Stand for Children Indiana: Stand is a unique catalyst for education equity and racial justice, to create a brighter future for us all.
+About Stand for Children Indiana: Stand for Children is a unique catalyst for educational success and social progress, to create a brighter future for us all.

 About Better Together: The Better Together campaign is supported and driven by Indianapolis families who strive to unite IPS and charter schools for the benefit of our kids and community.